atayardimci/hlp21-group-09/docs/Symbol-Interface.md

 let isSymClicked (pos : XYPos) (sym : Symbol) : bool =

 ```
-Updated new Symbol model to include PortNumber and PortType 27/02/2021
+Updated new Symbol model to include PortNumber PortType and HostId 27/02/2021
 ```
 //Add this to Helpers.fs so that both Sheet & Symbol can use it. type PortInfo = {